Dimev/slsg/example/site/code.md

 +++
-title = "Code in YASSG"
+title = "Code"
 +++

-# Code in YASSG
+# Code in LSSG
-YASSG can highlight codeblocks using a simple set of regex rules For a number of languages, these are included, but you can also add your own.
+LSSG can highlight codeblocks using a simple set of regex rules For a number of languages, these are included, but you can also add your own.

 For highlighting to be used, you need to use a custom markdown parser that can highlight the codeblocks.